savantadarsh/Exports-PowerBI/README.md

 6. Analyse the **Weekly Sales Chart** for planning inventory and campaign timing.
 7. Review **Delivery Mode Distribution** to support logistics cost control and sustainability.
 8. Use **Business Category Segmentation** to tailor pricing and volume strategies.
-9. Hover over charts to get additional information from tooltips.
+9. Hover over charts to get additional information from **tooltips**.

 ## **2. Dataset and Key Measures Used**
 The dashboard integrates transactional, customer, and logistics data to track performance and drive insights.